monu471/monu471/README.md

 ### 1. Project Name

-- Description:Bike sharing systems are a means of renting bicycles where the process of obtaining membership, rental, and bike return is automated via a network of kiosk locations throughout a city.
+- Description:**Bike sharing systems** are a means of renting bicycles where the process of obtaining membership, rental, and bike return is automated via a network of kiosk locations throughout a city.
 Using these systems, people are able rent a bike from a one location and return it to a different place on an as-needed basis.
 Currently, there are over 500 bike-sharing programs around the world..
 - Tools/Libraries:mongodb,python,sklearn,aws Ec2 and s3 bucket,Docker.
 - Key Learnings: model with prediction accuracy more than 95%.
 - Link: https://github.com/monu471/bike_requirement.